bll123/libmp4tag/README.txt

   Setting a tag:
     mp4tagcli filename.m4a nam=My-Title
     mp4tagcli filename.m4a trkn='(2,5)'

+  Set a tag and display the value:
+    # this will display the set value afterwards.
+    # this will verify that setting tag was processed.
+    # to verify that the tag was actually written, the utility must be re-run.
+    mp4tagcli filename.m4a nam=My-Title --display nam

   Setting multiple tags:
     mp4tagcli filename.m4a nam=My-Title gnr=Country

   Setting a custom tag:
     mp4tagcli filename.m4a -- ----:com.apple.iTunes:CONDUCTOR=Beethoven
     mp4tagcli filename.m4a -- ----:BDJ4:DANCE=Waltz
     mp4tagcli filename.m4a -- \
         '----:com.apple.iTunes:MusicBrainz Track Id'=1234

   Setting binary data:
     mp4tagcli filename.m4a --binary covr=pic.png
     mp4tagcli filename.m4a --binary -- ----:MYAPP:ALTERNATE=filename.dat

   Deleting a tag:
     mp4tagcli filename.m4a nam=

   Deleting all tags:
     mp4tagcli filename.m4a --clean